SCP002/m3u_gen_acestream/README.md

 | -f, --logFile        | Log file.
 If set, writes structured log to a file at the specified path                   |
 | -c, --cfgPath        | Config file path to read from or initialize a default [default: `m3u_gen_acestream.yaml`] |

-Unless `--cfgPath` is specified, on first run it creates default config in current directory and terminates.
+Unless config already exists, on first run it creates default config in current directory and terminates.
 Tweak it to suit your needs and start the program again.

 ## Downloads